Mindful Presenting offers far more than the key to speaking with confidence, presence and impact.

 There are many reasons people can suffer from public speaking anxiety.

-A common one is our ego’s drive to impress our audience by showing them how clever, creative and good we are at our jobs.
+A common one is our ego’s drive to impress our audience.
+We often feel compelled to show them how clever, creative and good we are at our jobs.
 This often results in us dumping as much data and knowledge as we can onto our unsuspecting audience.
-This may look and feel impressive to us as presenters, although, it offers nothing but information overload for our audience.
+Whilst this may look and feel impressive to us as presenters, it offers nothing but information overload for our audience.

 Our increased ablity to appreciate the the journey with greater awareness through mindful presenting helps us to apply the same of level consciousness through life.